knative/docs/docs/eventing/README.md

 [Subscriptions](https://github.com/knative/eventing/blob/master/pkg/apis/eventing/v1alpha1/subscription_types.go#L35).
-This allows message delivery in a cluster to vary based on requirements, so that some events might be handled by an in-memory implementation while others would be persisted using Kafka or NATS Streaming.
+This allows message delivery in a cluster to vary based on requirements, so that some events might be handled by an in-memory implementation while others would be persisted using Apache Kafka or NATS Streaming.

 ### Future design goals